OpenDDS/OpenDDS/docs/guidelines.md

 The punctuation placement rules can be summarized as:

-- Open brace appears as the first non-whitespace character to start function definitions.
+- Open brace appears as the first non-whitespace character on the line to start function definitions.
 - Otherwise the open brace shares the line with the preceding text.
 - Parentheses used for control-flow keywords (`if`, `while`, `for`, `switch`) are separated from the keyword by a single space.
 - Otherwise parentheses and brackets are not preceded by spaces.
-- Modifiers like `const` appear left of the types they modify:

 ### Whitespace